Refalammari/SDMProject/README.md

 # Stroke Prediction - IT326
 Group #2 data mining project

 Stroke ranks as the second leading cause of death globally and is the primary cause of disability.
-With the World Health Organization estimating that 1 in 4 individuals may encounter a stroke during their lifetime, we've opted to focus on this dataset due to the indiscriminate nature of strokes, affecting individuals of all ages.
+With the World Health Organization estimating that one in four individuals may encounter a stroke during their lifetime, we've opted to focus on this dataset due to the indiscriminate nature of strokes, affecting individuals of all ages.

 # Students names: